ucfopen/Materia-Docs/_players/getting-started.md

 ## Who Creates Widgets?

-Instructors from your institution can create widgets.
-Your institution may allow students to build widgets as well.
-An easy way to test if you can create your own content is to visit the *My Widgets* page.
+Widgets are primarily authored by instructors.
+Depending on your institution's preferences, students may be able to author widgets as well.
+If you're not sure about your authorship permissions, visit the *My Widgets* page.

 # Playing Widgets